Py-Swift/PySwiftKitDemoPlugin/main-plan.md

 # Stage 2

 * implement PySwiftAst/PyCodeGenerator
-* implement PySwiftIDE / MonacoAPI
-* js closures for monaco completion providers ect.

 # Stage 3

 * create the part where same thing from PyFileGenerator, is generating python code based on the PySwiftKit decorators
+* working as mkdoc plugin and mkdoc page displaying it
+* in PyFileGenerator i handled @PyProperty so it detects if example if let , then getter only, normal var is get/set, same if computed property and it has a set {}, but if only a get {} then it should be getter only

 # Stage 4

+* js closures for monaco completion providers ect.
+* provide completion handlers for @PyClass, @PyMethod, @PyProperty, @PyModule, @PyFunction macroes
+* is it possible to add some kind of swift lsp also ?

+# Stage 5

+* implement PySwiftIDE / MonacoAPI